Trevortds/trevortds.github.io/_posts/devlogs/2017-08-30-my-productivity-hack.md

 ## Element 1: editing /etc/hosts

 This part is not new, there are even some tools for ios and linux that will do it for you, though they're unnecessary.
-All you have to do is edit your `/etc/hosts` file, to include lines of the following form.
+All you have to do is edit your `/etc/hosts` file.

 ```bash
 sudo vim /etc/hosts
 ```

 > I like vim, you use your editor of choice, `nano`, `emacs`, `gedit`, whatever.

+Add lines of the following form near the top.

 ```bash
 127.0.0.1       www.reddit.com reddit.com *reddit.com